sagban/stupo-task/README.md

 INTRODUCTION
 ------------

-An Automate webportal which generates the notices and sends to respective client, whre he/she will be provided the charge sheet and is required to pay the fine online.
+VNIT Student Portal provides insight of the Jobs/Internships Interview experiences for On-Off Campus recruitements and the life at the campus of Vnit.

 SETUP